-CHAPTER 9.01 Spouses
+CHAPTER 9.01 Husband and Wife

-9.0101 Mutual obligations; Contracts between spouses.
+9.0101 Mutual obligations; Contracts between husband and wife.

-Spouses contract toward each other obligations of mutual respect, fidelity, and support.
-Either spouse may enter into any transaction with the other, or with any other person.
+Husband and wife contract toward each other obligations of mutual respect, fidelity, and support.
+Either husband or wife may enter into any transaction with the other, or with any other person.

-Spouses cannot by a contract with each other, alter their legal relations, except as to property, and except that they may agree in writing to an immediate separation and may make provisions for the support of either of them and of their children during such separation.
+A husband and wife cannot by a contract with each other, alter their legal relations, except as to property, and except that they may agree in writing to an immediate separation and may make provisions for the support of either of them and of their children during such separation.
 The mutual consent of the parties is sufficient consideration for such separation agreement.
-Amended-Resolution No. TMBC1144-08-20